webrtc-for-the-curious/webrtc-for-the-curious/content/docs/02-signaling.md

 This is what we know from this message

-* We have two media sections, one audio and one video
+* We have two media sections, one audio, and one video
-* Each of those are a `sendrecv` Transceiver.
+* Each of those is a `sendrecv` Transceiver.
 We are getting two streams, and we can send two back.
 * We have ICE Candidates and Authentication details so we can attempt to connect
 * We have a certificate fingerprint, so we can have a secure call

 ### Further Topics
-In later versions of this book the following topics will also be addressed.
+In later versions of this book, the following topics will also be addressed.
 If you have more questions please submit a Pull Request!

-* Renegotation
+* Renegotiation
 * Simulcast